flutter/website/src/development/tools/devtools/memory.md

 objects or bytes allocated), in a short timeframe.
-If you suspect that your application is leaking memory, or has other bugs relating to memory allocation, use the accumulators to understand the rate. of allocation.
+If you suspect that your application is leaking memory, or has other bugs relating to memory allocation, use the accumulators to understand the rate of allocation.
 Additionally, you can track allocations of a few specific classes.
 We don't recommend tracking too many classes at once,